SEG2105-uottawa/SEG2105-Assignment1/README.md

 ## Object Oriented Review

 Based on the memory diagram below, write the implementation in Java of all the classes, instance variables, and constructors.
-Submit the Java classes including a class named *Test* containing a **main** method (that is used to create the necessary instances and initialize all variables).
+Submit the Java classes including a class named *Test.java* containing a **main** method (that is used to create the necessary instances and initialize all variables).

 ![alt text](https://github.com/SEG2105-uottawa/SEG2105-Assignment1/blob/master/seg2105-a1.png)